i18next/i18next-localstorage-backend/README.md

 - Passing in a `defaultVersion` string (ex.: `version: 'v1.2'`) will act as if you applied a version to all languages using `versions` option.

+- The test on window makes this package available for SSR environments like NextJS

 ## IMPORTANT ADVICE for the usage in combination with saveMissing/updateMissing